sverrehu/simplest-possible-kafka-sasl-plaintext-ldap-authenticator/README.md

 ```
 [2020-09-22 12:50:54,731] INFO [SocketServer brokerId=1] Failed authentication with /172.27.0.1 (Unexpected Kafka request of type METADATA during SASL handshake.) (org.apache.kafka.common.network.Selector)
 ```

+## Misc. notes

+* Since all this is based on plain-text passwords, you will want to run it over SSL/TLS.
+* This is SASL_PLAIN, meaning that both the Kafka broker and the application the user wants to use will get access to the user's password before passing it on to the directory server where the authentication is taking place.
+In many environments this is considered not acceptable: Look for something like OAUTH or SAML instead.
+* There is no caching of the authentication result, but it is trivial to implement if needed.
+If you do, please do not use the plain-text password as part of the cache key, but pass it through a hashing function first.